MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/control-remote-powershell-access-to-exchange-servers.md

   > [!IMPORTANT]
   > In your haste to quickly and globally disable remote PowerShell access in your organization, beware of commands like `Get-User | Set-User -RemotePowerShellEnabled $false` without considering administrator or service accounts that need remote PowerShell access.
 Use the procedures in this article to selectively remove remote PowerShell access, or preserve access for some by using the following syntax in your global removal command: `Get-User | Where-Object {$_.UserPrincipalName -ne 'admin1@contoso.com' -or $_.UserPrincipalName -ne 'admin2@contoso.com'...} | Set-User -RemotePowerShellEnabled $false`.
+    >
-  > In case you did that, load the Exchange module in an normal PowerShell to undo your work `add-PSSnapin Microsoft.Exchange.Management.PowerShell.SnapIn`
+    > Should you have done that, load the Exchange module in normal PowerShell to undo your work by using the following syntax: `add-PSSnapin Microsoft.Exchange.Management.PowerShell.SnapIn`.

 - You can only use PowerShell to perform this procedure.
 To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see [Open the Exchange Management Shell](open-the-exchange-management-shell.md).